In honor of Mother’s Day, I wanted to reflect on what I have learned from travelling with my mother.

 I remember asking my mother if I could live on a plane when I was 5 years old.
 I vividly recall looking out of a plane window and seeing camels run along the desert as we flew into Saudi Arabia.
 I remember getting lost in souks, scanning a sea of women all cloaked in black and trying to find my mother.
 Only by seeking out her signature red nail polish and light features was I finally able to find her.
 I even remember traveling solo for the first time, on an international flight no less… at 7 years old.

 As an adult, I look back and realize how incredibly fortunate and unique my upbringing was.
 To me, travel was just part of life.
 The world was my backyard, my playground in which I could interact, engage, and learn.
-I was exposed to people of different backgrounds, languages, religions—for me, the world was always colorful.
+I was exposed to people of different backgrounds, languages, religions-for me, the world was always colorful.
+I’ve also been lucky enough to meet many people that enjoy traveling too.
+I’ve heard that they often enjoy 4WD camper rentals when they decide to go traveling around Australia.

 Travel was how my mother and I related to the world.